Accessibility Tools

 Cemetery

-The task of the cemetery department of the city administration is to offer the citizens a central service point (cemetery and funeral services).
+The task of the Cemetery Department of the City Administration is to offer the citizens a central service point (cemetery and funeral services).

-Cemetery facilities District War Memorial with Egger-Lienz Memorial Military cemeteries Monument to the victims of Nazi persecution and the liberation of Austria Monument to the defenders of the country in 1809 Cossack Cemetery (Peggetz) More informationMore links Contacts
+Cemetery facilities District war memorial with Egger-Lienz memorial Military cemeteries Monument to the victims of Nazi persecution and the liberation of Austria Monument to the defenders of the country in 1809 Cossack cemetery (Peggetz) More informationMore links Contacts

 Cemetery facilities

-The cemetery and funeral service is an essential part of urban history as a socio-political element: The original cemetery was located right next to the old civic hospital, in the courtyard west of the hospital church today.
+The cemetery and funeral service is an essential part of urban history as a socio-political element: The original cemetery was located right next to the old civic hospital, specifically in the courtyard west of the hospital church.
 Only with the construction of the Pustertal Railway in 1870/71 and the increased demand for medical care, not only was the hospital adapted at the expense of the imperial-royal privileged South Railway Company, but also the local cemetery was closed.
-From then on, people were buried around the
+From then on, people were buried around theCity parish church of St. Andrä - this old cemetery became more and more neglected after the construction of the new one, consecrated further north in 1901, and was finally removed only with the construction of the District War Memorial in 1925.

-District War Memorial with Egger-Lienz Memorial
+District war memorial with Egger-Lienz memorial

 Military cemeteries